eliasnorta/trip-cost-localization/README.md

 ### 2. Create Database and tables

-Execute the `schema.sql` script to create the database and user
+Execute the `schema.sql` script to create the database

 ### 3. Set up db connection